containers/bootc/docs/src/filesystem.md

 - The diff between current and previous `/etc` is applied to the new `/etc`
 - Locally modified files in `/etc` different from the default `/usr/etc` (of the same deployment) will be retained

-The implmentation of this defaults to being executed by `ostree-finalize-staged.service` at shutdown time, before the new bootloader entry is created.
+The implementation of this defaults to being executed by `ostree-finalize-staged.service` at shutdown time, before the new bootloader entry is created.

 The rationale for this design is that in practice today, many components of a Linux system end up shipping